 This is where I entered the “rabbit hole”.
 There are hundreds of excellent tutorials online, and a wide variety of different versions of ribbon wreaths.
 I ended up watching so many, my head was spinning.
 I’m clearly behind the curve when it comes to You Tube….
 I had no idea there was a video for literally everything. 😳

-Eventually, I settled on a style of wreath for my first creation, and used the video tutorial below to guide me.
+Eventually, I settled on a style of wreath for my first creation, and used THIS video tutorial to guide me.
 There were so many good ones, but I found this one easy to follow, and also entertaining.

 I had the video playing on my laptop, right on the counter next to me as I worked on my wreath, so I could pause/play as I followed along creating my own.